County considering ionizers for AC units - The Panolian

 The county Board of Supervisors is considering purchasing small ionizer units that would be installed in the air conditioning ducts of county buildings as a preventive measure against the spread of the coronavirus in offices and public places such as the two Courthouses.

 David Jenkins, owner of Jenkins Refrigeration, pitched the idea to the supervisors at the first meeting of February.
-Jenkins said the units are about $500 each, and would be an added layer of security against the spread of the infectious disease for county employees and taxpayers.
+Jenkins said the units are about $1,100 each, including installation, and would be an added layer of security against the spread of the infectious disease for county employees and taxpayers.

 Jenkins said the ionizer units generate ion charges that cause pollutants in the air to cluster together and fall to the ground.
 Besides killing the virus that causes COVID-19, Jenkins said the improved air quality with less dust and other particulates in the air for people to breathe.